-- Educated patients and their families on the safe treatment of injuries, illnesses and condition.
+- Educated patients and their families on the safe treatment of injuries, illnesses, and conditions.

-- Coordinate and perform daily total patient care through primary nursing process covering for acute pediatric patient and charted all patient activity regularly for physician and family review.
+- Coordinate and perform daily total patient care through the primary nursing process covering acute pediatric patients and charted all patient activity regularly for physician and family review.

-- Conduct basic physical therapies that include range of motion and activities of daily living.
+- Conduct basic physical therapies that include a range of motion and activities of daily living.

 - Utilized strong assessment skills to determine necessary patient care.